Your dog is becoming a furry monster. What can you do?

 When played correctly, that is by your rules and not your dog’s, tug-of-war is a natural outlet for energy and exercise and promotes real bonding between you and your dog.

 Does your dog know Sit, Down, and Stay?
 Add the three D’s to their commands: Distance, Duration, and Distractions.

 This activity requires two people unless the dog already follows a command to “stay.”
 Instruct the dog to sit and stay or ask someone to keep the dog in place while you find a hiding spot.
 Call the dog’s name one time to begin its search for you, at which point the other person would release the dog.
 Praise and reward upon finding you teach the dog to repeat the activity.
 The ASPCA recommends that you leave part of your body visible when hiding, as this helps the dog locate you when first learning the game and then gradually make it more difficult for the dog to find you.

 Hide multiple treats, then allow your dog into the room while encouraging him to find them all.
 This is a favorite of Penny and Autumn.

 Tricks are a great way to interact with your dog.
-They’re fun, and you can amaze your friends at what your dog can do.
-You can look them up on the internet, or buy a book such as 101+ tricks you can teach your dog.
+They’re fun, and you can amaze your friends with what your dog can do.
+You can look them up on the internet or buy a book such as 101+ tricks you can teach your dog.

 Create an indoor agility course.
 Have your dog walk under tables, jump over broomsticks in doorways, climb up and down the stairs, weave around chairs, etc.